Mihaiii/NegotiateBench/README.md

 [Here](https://github.com/hola/challenge_haggling/blob/master/blog/01-rules.md#haggling) is the original problem statement.

-Below you can find the problem statement as presented to the model to solve:
+Below you can find the problem statement as presented to the models to solve:

 > Let's say there are a book, two hats, and three balls.
 You and a partner have to decide how to split these objects between the two of you.
 To you, the book is worth $4, a ball $2, and the hats are worthless.
 The partner might value the same objects differently; you don't know their valuation, but you know that the total worth of all objects is the same as for you, in this case, $10.
 >